Gun stocks up after Las Vegas shooting

 The weak gun sales are having an impact on the sporting goods industry as well.

 Sales have plunged at Dick's Sporting Goods (DKS), and so has its stock.
-Shares are down 50% this year and the stock fell another 1% Monday.
+Shares are down 50% this year but the stock rose more than 1% Monday.

 Gun sales have also dropped at Cabela's, which was recently acquired by Bass Pro Shops.
 And Gander Mountain shut several stores this year after filing for bankruptcy.